rricharz/pi-top-setup/README.md

 If you want to understand the consequences of the last line above (disable pt-display), see issue #2 in this repository.

-Make sure that spi is enabled in menu->Preferences->Raspberry Pi Configuration.
+If you are installing this software on a pi-top rev 1 or pi-topCEED, make sure that spi is enabled in menu->Preferences->Raspberry Pi Configuration.

 Once the software is installed, you can obtain information from the pi-top hardware, and change certain parameters: